Table of Contents

 Critical Path Method Definition

-Critical Path Method (CPM) is defined as the way to predict work duration by using network analysis.
-CPM is a set of practices and techniques used rather in complex projects to identify and sequence the activities (critical path) that have the highest impact on the project’s due-date, to schedule time required for their completion, and to establish the predecessor-successor relationship between the activities.
+Critical Path Method (CPM) defines a scheduling technique intended to predict work duration by using network analysis.
+The CPM is a set of practices and techniques used rather in complex projects to identify and sequence the activities (critical path) that have the highest impact on the project’s due-date, to schedule time required for their completion, and to establish the predecessor-successor relationship between the activities.

 The method of critical path in project management involves use of network diagrams to make it easier for decision makers to see how long each activity will take.
 CPM is essential in predicting work timeline, and through using the method in combination with activity network diagrams the project manager is enabled to: